 We have entered into an investment advisory and management agreement with Saratoga Investment Advisors.
-The initial term of the investment advisory and management agreement is for two years from its effective date of July 30, 2010, with automatic, one-year renewals, subject to approval by our board of directors, a majority of whom must be our independent directors.
+The initial term of the investment advisory and management agreement was for two years from its effective date of July 30, 2010, with automatic, one-year renewals, subject to approval by our board of directors, a majority of whom must be our independent directors.
+On July 9, 2012, our board of directors approved the renewal of the investment advisory and management agreement for an additional one-year term.
 Pursuant to the investment advisory and management agreement, Saratoga Investment Advisors implements our business strategy on a day-to-day basis and performs certain services for us under the direction of our board of directors.
 Saratoga Investment Advisors is responsible for, among other duties, performing all of our day-to-day functions, determining investment criteria, sourcing, analyzing and executing investments, asset sales, financings and performing asset management duties.

 Saratoga Investment Advisors has formed an investment committee to advise and consult with its senior management team with respect to our investment policies, investment portfolio holdings, financing and leveraging strategies and investment guidelines.
 We believe that the collective experience of the investment committee members across a variety of fixed income asset classes will benefit us.
-The investment committee must unanimously approve all investments in excess of \$5 million made by us.
-In addition, all sales of our investments must be approved by three out of four investment committee members.
+The investment committee must unanimously approve all investments in excess of \$1.0 million made by us.
+In addition, all sales of our investments must be approved by four out of five investment committee members.
 The current members of the investment committee are Messrs.
 Oberbeck, Grisius, Petrocelli, Inglesby, and Phillips.

 We pay Saratoga Investment Advisors a fee for investment advisory and management services consisting of two components-a base management fee and an incentive fee.
 The base management fee is calculated at an annual rate of 1.75% of our gross assets which includes assets purchased with borrowed funds but excludes cash and cash equivalents.
-As a result, Saratoga Investment Advisors will benefit as we incur debt or use leverage to purchase assets.
+As a result, Saratoga

+Investment Advisors will benefit as we incur debt or use leverage to purchase assets.
 Our board of directors will monitor the conflicts presented by this compensation structure by approving the amount of leverage that we may incur.